pranigopu/sentiMiner/README.md

 ### Web scraping methods
 Web scraping is the extraction of data from websites, which can be done manually or through a program.
 Our focus is on creating programs to perform web scraping and automatically detect and retrieve reviews.

-## Analyzing the overall sentiments for a single text
-### Overview
-Here, we aim to understand the methods through which we can identify:
--	The level of appreciation or disapproval
--	The level of positive or negative emotions
--	The overall tone and mood of the text

-### Text mining
-Before any analysis is performed, we need to obtain the necessary data in an efficient and usable form.
-Text mining involves the following steps :
-1. Tokenization
-2. Normalization

-#### Tokenization
-This divides a text into a collection of individual units (tokens).
-This is the first step in structuring text data, since tokenization converts a text into a well-defined data structure (such as a list or an array) with each unit accessible through simple iteration.
-<br><br>
-For our purposes, the tokens are individual words of the text.
-English follows a regular set of rules defining the division of words, phrases and sentences, making tokenization straightforward.
-At the most basic level, we can split the text string by whitespace characters.

-## Footnotes
-<a name="f1">1</a>: Computation is any type of calculation that includes both arithmetical and non-arithmetical steps and which follows a well-defined model. [https://en.wikipedia.org/wiki/Computation]